-Roy Champagne is entering his 21st season as the Head Basketball Coach and 23rd season at Lee College.
-As Athletic Director (1999-2014), Champagne has helped guide the athletic department to greater recognition by reconnecting the community of Baytown to the campus of Lee College.
+Roy Champagne is entering his 22nd season as the Head Basketball Coach and 24th season at Lee College.
+As Athletic Director (2009-2014), Champagne has helped guide the athletic department to greater recognition by reconnecting the community of Baytown to the campus of Lee College.
 Various game day activities and spirited athletic contests have brought an electrifying energy to Lee College.

 The 2012-2013 season was a historic year for Lee College.
 Champagne guided the Runnin’ Rebels to their first Region XIV Championship title and a place in the NJCAA Sweet 16.
 During his tenure as head coach, Champagne has seen more than 100 of his players move on to the NCAA level.
 Many of these same players are currently playing professionally overseas.
 Lee College has witnessed the only three NJCAA basketball All-Americans in school history — Joe Edwards, Patrick Okafor, and Mike White — during this time.

 Before accepting the head coaching job at Lee College, Champagne served as an assistant coach for two seasons with the Rebels.
-Champagne received his bachelor’s in General Studies from the University of Louisiana-Lafayette in 1993.
+Champagne received his bachelor’s degree in General Studies from the University of Louisiana-Lafayette in 1993.

-A native of Virginia Beach, VA, Champagne was raised in Maurice, La.
-He graduated from St. Thomas More Catholic High School, where he was a member of the 1986 Louisiana State Championship team and the 21st USA Today nationally ranked 1987 Louisiana State runner-up basketball team.
-Champagne and his wife, Michelle, have two children, Catherine and Carson.
+A native of Virginia Beach, Va., Champagne was raised in Maurice, La.
+He graduated from St. Thomas More Catholic High School, where he was a member of the 1986 Louisiana State Championship team and the 21st USA Today nationally ranked 1987 Louisiana state runner-up basketball team.
+Champagne and his wife, Michelle, have two children: Catherine and Carson.